bretttay24/ekg_applewatch/README.md

 ## Ethical Considerations
 This project was designed with a strong emphasis on ethical AI principles for an AI ethics course.
-* **Privacy:** By using a locally run LLM(Ollama) along with a locally trained CNN, all data processing and analysis happens on a local machine.
+* **Privacy:** By using a locally run LLM (Ollama) along with a locally trained CNN, all data processing and analysis happens on a local machine.
 Apart from the Apple Health app and EKG app to obtain the data, no sensitive health data is sent to the cloud for further EKG insights.
-* **Autonomy:** The project aims to empower Apple Watch users to be in control of their data and undetstand their personal health.
+* **Autonomy:** The project aims to empower Apple Watch users to be in control of their data and understand their personal health.
 This project seeks to distill the amazing capabilities of CNNs and LLMs to regular users at home to run locally and privately.
 The generated report has the potential (though not proven) ability to identify more heart rhythms than the Apple Watch currently does and may provide more information about the identified rhythm.
 This project still routes users to their healthcare providers.
 * **Transparency:**
     * This project is open-source, with all code and notebooks available.
     * The notebooks provide explanations of how the dataset was created, how the CNN model was trained, how to export Apple Watch Health app data as an export.zip, and how to download local LLM through Ollama and set the system prompt.